C-Ritam98/Synthetic-Text-Generation/README.md

 This implementatiopn also deals with bypassing the posterior collapse problem often faced by vae models for text generation, using beta-loss term, highway nets and removal of teacher forcing in decoder.

 ***conditional_vae.ipynb*** implements how a single vae can be used to generate sentiment laden text from a single model, conditioned on the sentimnent. _z_ vector sampled from latent space is concatenated with the condition _c_, and _(z,c)_ fed to the decoder.
-Experiments show how the latent space is entangled and the generated sentences show model collapse as a result of it.
+Experiments show how the latent space is entangled and the generated sentences show mode collapse as a result of it.